haileykr/startbootstrap-clean-blog-jekyll/_posts/2021-04-01-Paint Tool.md

 [Simple Paint Tool](https://haileykr.github.io/paintJS){:target="blank"}

+* DOODLE with your choices of color and brush size!!
+* SAVE your masterpiece to your local machine once you are done doodling!

 <br>

 #### Motivation
-- Attempt to learn more about canvas API
+* Attempt to learn more about canvas API